codebar/tutorials/html/lesson4/tutorial.md

 ### z-index

-This can be fixed by changing the `z-index`, who defines the order of overlapping.
+This can be fixed by changing the `z-index`, which controls how content overlaps.
 The element with the highest `z-index` appears on top.

 Extend the CSS for the `header`